-(62)(63)(64-66)(65, 66)
+Other potential route of NO· donor administration is per gastrointestinal tract.
+In fact, dietary intake of nitrate is major source of NO· donor in mammals.(62) Dietary nitrate is abundant in many vegetables, and water.
+Ingested nitrate is absorbed from intestine.
+One quarter of absorbed nitrate is concentrated in saliva and reduced to nitrite by commensal bacteria.(63) Inorganic nitrite is converted to NO· in the presence of gastric acid in stomach.(64-66) This production pathway of nitric oxide is independent of eNOS (eNOS independent NO production) and accounts for majority of nitrite and nitrate in mammalian body.(65, 66) Absorbed nitrite, nitrate or NO· from small intestine is directly delivered to liver through portal vein.
+Therefore per oral administration of NO· donor can be a potential route of administration, especially post-transplant period.
+However supplement of No donor through warrants further investigation towards the clinical use to facilitate recovery of donor liver function.

-Other drugs exist, that serve to donate NO and have been explored as an alternative to the parent compound.
-(67-69) Novel drugs have been developed and used for the delivery of NO in order to compensate for the very short half-life of NO in vivo.
-However, there are only two types of NO donor drugs that are currently used clinically: organic nitrates and sodium nitroprusside.
-Organic nitrates are the most commonly used NO donor drugs treatment for coronary artery disease and congestive heart failure because the drugs produce clear clinical responses through their vasodilatory effects.
+Other drugs exist, that serve to donate NO· and have been explored as an alternative to the parent compound.
+(67-69) Novel drugs have been developed and used for the delivery of NO· in order to compensate for the very short half-life of NO· in vivo.
+However, there are only two types of NO· donor drugs that are currently used clinically: organic nitrates and sodium nitroprusside.
+Organic nitrates are the most commonly used NO· donor drugs treatment for coronary artery disease and congestive heart failure because the drugs produce clear clinical responses through their vasodilatory effects.
 Preparations of drugs include: slow release oral forms, ointments, transdermal patches, nebulizers and traditional intravenous forms.
 The main limitation of organic nitrates is the induction of drug tolerance with prolonged continuous use.
-NO release from nitroglycerin is likely via the enzyme mitochondrial aldehyde dehydrogenase.(70) On the other hand, the mechanism of NO release from sodium nitroprusside is more complex as demonstrated by Yang et al in a murine model of hepatic IRI.
+NO· release from nitroglycerin is likely via the enzyme mitochondrial aldehyde dehydrogenase.(70) On the other hand, the mechanism of NO· release from sodium nitroprusside is more complex as demonstrated by Yang et al in a murine model of hepatic IRI.
 Sodium nitroprusside appears to down-regulate the mRNA expression of several enzymes related to hepatic injury.(12) Lastly, enhanced eNOS activation affords hepatoprotection during IRI and serves as yet another potential treatment option.
-Interestingly, liver preservation solutions supplemented with the agents trimetazidine (TMZ), 5-amino-4-imidazole carboxamide riboside (AICAR) or activated protein C (APC) have demonstrated allograft protection during conditions of cold ischemia.(71) Below is a summary of some of the novel NO donor drugs (Table 1).
+Interestingly, liver preservation solutions supplemented with the agents trimetazidine (TMZ), 5-amino-4-imidazole carboxamide riboside (AICAR) or activated protein C (APC) have demonstrated allograft protection during conditions of cold ischemia.(71) Below is a summary of some of the novel NO· donor drugs (Table 1).

 Table 1.
 Nitric Oxide Donors